Karthik-Bashakarla/CRUD-API/README.md

-A simple CRUD API built with Node.js and Express.js
+A simple CRUD API built with Node.js and Express.js (in progress.....)

 Built endpoints for basic operations: